g42cloud-terraform/terraform-provider-g42cloud/docs/resources/cce_node_pool.md

 * `taints` - (Optional, List) Specifies the taints configuration of the nodes to set anti-affinity.
   The structure is described below.

+* `security_groups` - (Optional, List, ForceNew) Specifies the list of custom security group IDs for the node pool.
+  If specified, the nodes will be put in these security groups.
+When specifying a security group, do not modify the rules of the port on which CCE running depends.

+* `pod_security_groups` - (Optional, List, ForceNew) Specifies the list of security group IDs for the pod.
+  Only supported in CCE Turbo clusters of v1.19 and above.
+Changing this parameter will create a new resource.

 The `root_volume` block supports:

 * `size` - (Required, Int, ForceNew) Specifies the disk size in GB.
 Changing this parameter will create a new resource.